 to be removed unless those with access to the information are trusted.

-When the "Hide living people" option is enabled, living individuals have all information except for their surname and gender removed in the copies of the information produced.
+When the "Hide living people" option is enabled, living individuals have all information except for their surname and sex removed in the copies of the information produced.

 Hiding private information